aabluedragon/static-denser/README.md

 ##### Recommended flow for SPA web apps
 Create an "index.html" file that will serve as a "redirector" page, the sole purpose of this html file is to determine the `window.devicePixelRatio` value and redirect to the corresponding url (e.g main.html), attaching this value as part of the url path.
-See a working example of this flow in the example project.
+See a working example of this flow in the demo project.